A second post for Tools of the Trade, a series that looks at the tools we use to make art.

 Visual art is akin to culinary art, to use a baking analogy.
 Both require measuring the right mix of ingredients, temperature, attention, and, by extension, an acuity which makes or breaks the outcome of the alchemical process.

-Mariano Del Rosario teaches at the Art Students League.
+Mariano Del Rosario teaches at the Art Students League of New York.